 - Executive Meddling: Thoroughly parodied.

-- Get On With It Already: In-Universe.
+- Get On With It Already and They Wasted a Perfectly Good Plot: In-Universe.
 The Itchy and Scratchy episode grinds to a halt as Poochie acts all cool and in-your-face.

 Milhouse: [crying] When are they gonna get to the fireworks factory?!